nrkno/sofie-playout-gateway/README.md

-# Playout-gateway
+# Sofie: The Modern TV News Studio Automation System (Playout-Gateway)
-An application for piping data between Core (in the Sofie-project) and playout devices (such as CasparCG, Atem, Lawo etc..)
+An application for piping data between Core (in the Sofie-project) and playout devices (such as CasparCG, ATEM, Lawo etc..)

 ## Usage
 ```